MichailChatzianastasis/MichailChatzianastasis.github.io/_pages/about.md

 <h2> News </h2>
 <ul>
+<li> <strong> 2024-06-01 </strong> I am starting a research internship at InstaDeep working on GNNs and LLMs for genomics.
 <li> <strong> 2023-01-15 </strong> Happy to serve as a mentor at <strong><a href="https://www.logml.ai/"> LOGML Summer School 2024 </a> </strong></li>
 <li> <strong> 2023-12-09</strong> Our paper <strong><a href="https://arxiv.org/abs/2307.14367">Prot2Text: Multimodal Protein's Function Generation with GNNs and Transformers</a> </strong> has been accepted at <strong>AAAI 2024!</strong> </li>
 <li> <strong> 2023-10-27 </strong> Our paper <strong><a href="https://arxiv.org/abs/2307.14367">Prot2Text: Multimodal Protein's Function Generation with GNNs and Transformers</a> </strong> has been accepted as <strong>spotlight</strong> at DGM4H and AI4Science at NeurIPS 2023!